pr0ton11/personal-learn-go/02-variables/README.md

 * A lot of rules allow the optimization of code without thinking about it much
 * The scopes of variables only allows Public, Package and Block based definitions
 * Conversions are a bit more difficult when coming from other languages (C#, Python)
+* Go does not include datatypes of higher abstractions in Base packages